Mark Killilea Snr: Untold Secrets allegations

 In 1958 Killilea and his wife fostered Anne Silke, a former resident of the Tuam Mother and Baby Home.
-Before she died Anne Silke gave evidence reported in the 2021 documentary Untold Secrets that she was beaten and abused while in the family's care and used as little more than a slave.
+Before she died Anne Silke gave evidence reported in the 2021 documentary Untold Secrets produced by Nova Productions and directed by Basque filmmaker Teresa Lavina that she was beaten and abused while in the family's care and used as little more than a slave.
 Silke alleged she was physically assaulted by the late Mark Killilea Jnr.
 She also alleged she was sexually assaulted by another son in the family.